Return to Bay Street Program (RTBS)

-Do you know a talented woman looking to relaunch her career in the capital markets?
-WCM’s Return to Bay Street Award Program (RTBS) plays an important role in retaining professional women in this industry by providing a pathway back to their successful careers after an extended period of leave – typically due to family obligations.
-This program is unique in that it brings experienced women back to the senior roles from which they left, rather than them having to work their way up the ladder again.
+Since 2010 WCM’s Return to Bay Street Award Program (RTBS) has played a pivotal role in retaining professional women in the industry by providing a pathway back to their successful careers after migration or an extended period of leave – typically due to family obligations.
+This program is unique in that it brings experienced women back to the mid to senior roles from which they left, rather than having to work their way up the ladder again.

 Successful candidates receive:

-- A minimum 4-month paid contract position at an RTBS partnering financial institution;$5,000 education grant to accelerate training and skill-set development, within a one year period;
+- An education grant (up to $5000) to accelerate training and skill-set development, within a one year period;

 - Two mentors – one from the firm and one from WCM;